Hernia (All Types) Surgery: Everything You Need to Know

 Long-Term Considerations

-Some people may experience long-term numbness or discomfort in the operated area.
+Some patients experience mild numbness or discomfort near the operated area — usually temporary.

 Cost of Hernia Surgery